Ten Hints Someone You Know Has Binge Eating Disorder

 6. Obesity

-Because, unlike bulimia nervosa, BED does not involve a purge following an eating episode, it can lead to increased weight and obesity.
+Unlike bulimia nervosa, BED does not involve a purge following an eating episode, so it can lead to increased weight and obesity.
 This can have serious health consequences like sleep apnea, heart disease, high cholesterol, and more.

 7. Frequent Dieting

 Related to poor body image, people with BED are prone to trying several different diets, often fad diets that eliminate certain food groups.
-They may also misuse diet pills more often than not.
-Because of the binge eating episodes, the dieting may not result in weight loss.
+They may also misuse diet pills more often.
+Because of the binge eating episodes, dieting may not result in weight loss.

 8. Family History of Binge Eating Disorder